imperva/terraform-provider-incapsula/website/docs/d/abp_conditions.html.markdown

 layout: "incapsula"
 page_title: "incapsula_abp_conditions"
 description: |-
-  Lists the literal ABP Conditions of an account.
-Use this to reference Conditions that are not managed by this Terraform configuration when all of them are of interest.
+  Lists the literal ABP Conditions of an account, ordered by name.
+Condition lists and condition list entries are not included.
 Use incapsula_abp_condition to look up a single Condition by name instead.
-  Only literal conditions are returned.
-Condition lists and condition list entries; see incapsula_abp_condition_list.
-  Note: unless managed says otherwise, only account-owned conditions are listed.
-Managed conditions are excluded by default.
-  Note: The time of reading this datasource is not defined by the terraform module.
-That means that the read is subject to race-conditions.
-If a condition is created or deleted in the same plan as this datasource is read, it may yield unexpected results, like an inexhaustive listing.
-If deterministic operation is required, specify resource dependencies explicitly to force terraform plan order.
 ---

 # incapsula_abp_conditions

-Lists the literal ABP Conditions of an account.
-Use this to reference Conditions that are not managed by this Terraform configuration when all of them are of interest.
-Use `incapsula_abp_condition` to look up a single Condition by `name` instead.
+Lists the literal ABP Conditions of an account, ordered by name.
+Condition lists and condition list entries are not included.
+Use `incapsula_abp_condition` to look up a single Condition by name instead.

-Only literal conditions are returned.
-Condition lists and condition list entries; see `incapsula_abp_condition_list`.

-Note: unless managed says otherwise, only account-owned conditions are listed.
-Managed conditions are excluded by default.

-Note: The time of reading this datasource is not defined by the terraform module.
-That means that the read is subject to race-conditions.
-If a condition is created or deleted in the same plan as this datasource is read, it may yield unexpected results, like an inexhaustive listing.
-If deterministic operation is required, specify resource dependencies explicitly to force terraform plan order.